North Star House (Grass Valley, California): Architecture and fittings

 The building is oriented west and u-shaped in plan.
 An entry courtyard is situated on the east side, while a sprawling stone terrace is on the west side.
-Framed in wood, the walls are of stone masonry at the first level, and redwood shingle sheathing at the second level.
-The low pitch gable roof features wide overhangs and eyebrow vents, the original wood shingle replaced in 2004 with fireproof composite shingles.
-The foundation is of quarry stone and cement, while the chimneys are of brick.
-There are several entry doors which access the living room, library, study, and dining room.
+There are several entry doors which access the living room, library, study, and dining room, re-enforcing the integration with the outdoors and nature.
 Original features, such as doorknobs and light fixtures, are no longer on the property.
 On the second level, an open air sleeping porch is situated above the terrace.

 A courtyard is situated between the building's two wings.
-A small garage, which was added at the northeast corner of the building ca. 1968, is being removed.
+A small garage, which was added at the northeast corner of the building ca. 1968, has been removed.